vuejs/it.vuejs.org/src/api/index.md

 ### v-pre

-- **Does not expect espressione**
+- **Non si aspetta un espressione**

 - **Utilizzo**

   Skip compilation for this elemento and all its children.
 You can use this for displaying raw mustache tags.
-Skipping large numbers of nodes with no directives on them can also speed up compilation.
+Skipping large Numeros of nodes with no Direttive on them can also speed up compilation.

 - **Esempio:**